cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ``score``
 ~~~~~~~~~

-A numeric column that gives the level of label uncorrelatedness for each image-specific property computed while calling `lab.find_issues()`.
+A numeric column that gives the level of label uncorrelatedness for a given image-specific property.
 The score lies between 0 and 1.
 The lower the score for an image-property, the more correlated the image-property is with the given labels.

 .. tip::